VeryGoodOpenSource/flame_behaviors/README.md

 go through any "collidable" behaviors, for which there could be many per entity.
 We only do that now if we confirm a collision has happened.
 The second benefit is [separation-of-concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
-Each `CollisionBehavior` handles a specific collision use-case and ensures the developer does not have to write a bunch of if statement in one big method to figure out what it is colliding with.
+Each `CollisionBehavior` handles a specific collision use-case and ensures the developer does not have to write a bunch of if statements in one big method to figure out what it is colliding with.

 A good use case of this can be seen in the `flame_behaviors` [example](https://github.com/VeryGoodOpenSource/flame_behaviors/tree/main/example)